-the code that is not referenced anywhere in the Department's filing documents.
-The proposed regulations do not create a "de facto" requirement for insurers to conduct a labor rate survey.
-In fact, the definition of survey is defined in the currently effective regulations, Section 2698.91(a).
-The proposed rulemaking merely makes a non-substantive amendment to the definition of "survey" in current Section 2698.91(a).
-Therefore, the Department disagrees that this proposed rulemaking changes an insurer's longstanding obligation from the original effective date of this definition.
-Insurers have never questioned this definition or how the Department applies this definition.
-Further, the Commenter's comment regarding definition of survey being incompatible with common parlance understanding is unsubstantiated.
-However, the Commenter incorrectly states that the Department is setting requirements for labor rate surveys under sections 2695.81 and 2695.82, based solely upon Ins.
-Code § 758 (c).
-On the contrary, as stated in the Initial Statement of Reasons (among other documents), the Department proposes to amend and adopt these sections under the authority granted by California Insurance Code ("Ins.
-Code") sections 758, 790.10, 12921, and 12926.
+would work.
+For example, we have inquired about whether the "cost of the code that is not referenced

+living adjustment" (currently used by some companies) would still be anywhere in the Department's filing

+acceptable, and the Department has given no assurances that such documents.
+The proposed regulations

+approach or any other methodologies would be acceptable.
+The do not create a "de facto" requirement

+implication is that only geocoding is the acceptable methodology.
+It also for insurers to conduct a labor rate

+has become apparent that this is a workload issue for the Department as survey.
+In fact, the definition of survey

+there are numerous methodologies utilized by insurers today, and thus one is defined in the currently effective

+of the primary purposes of the proposed labor rate survey regulation is to regulations, Section 2698.91(a).
+The

+standardize the labor rate survey process for the convenience of the proposed rulemaking merely makes a

+Department.
+In sum, designating the proposed labor rate survey as non-substantive amendment to the

+voluntary in the regulation does not cure the fundamental issue that the definition of "survey" in current

+Department lacks authority under Insurance Code section 758 for such Section 2698.91(a).
+Therefore, the

+regulations.
+Department disagrees that this

+proposed rulemaking changes an

+insurer's longstanding obligation from

+the original effective date of this

+definition.
+Insurers have never

+questioned this definition or how the

+Department applies this definition.

+Further, the Commenter's comment

+regarding definition of survey being

+incompatible with common parlance

+understanding is unsubstantiated.

+However, the Commenter incorrectly

+states that the Department is setting

+requirements for labor rate surveys

+under sections 2695.81 and 2695.82,

+based solely upon Ins.
+Code § 758 (c) .

+On the contrary, as stated in the Initial

+Statement of Reasons (among other

+documents), the Department proposes to